sabineurecat/roboengine/README.md

 pip install en_core_web_sm-3.8.0-py3-none-any.whl
 ```

-The model checkpoints is managed via huggingface.
-It will be automatically downloaded in the first time you run RoboEngine.
+The model checkpoints are managed via huggingface.
+They will be automatically downloaded for the first time you run RoboEngine.
 You can also download the checkpoints and datasets manually.

 |  Segmentation Dataset   | Segmentation Model  | Inpainting Model |
 |  ----  |  ----  |  ----  |